Snowiiii/Pumpkin/docs/config/logging.md

 :::

 #### `threads`: Boolean
-Weather to print threads in the logging message or not.
+Whether to print threads in the logging message or not.

 :::code-group
 ```toml [features.toml] {3}